 Payments by check or money order may be mailed to the Tax Collector’s office.
 Please make checks payable to: Amston Lake Tax District.
 Payments may be mailed to: Tax Collector, PO Box 95, Amston, CT 06231.
 If you require a receipt, send a stamped, self-addressed envelope.
 There is no drop box.

-ALD prefers that you send your check and a copy of your tax bill to the ALD Tax Collector via United States Postal Service.
+You may pay your tax bill by sending your check and a copy of your tax bill to the ALD Tax Collector via United States Postal Service.
 You also may pay your bill online through the ALD website by hovering over Tax Collector in the navigation bar on the home page or by clicking here.
 If you must use direct payment through your bank, make sure your bank includes the correct tax bill number with the check payment, otherwise it may delay payment.
 Please do not send anything via FedEx or United Parcel Service (UPS) to Amston Lake District.
 We can only accept mail and packages sent to our P.O. box through the United States Postal Services (USPS).

 ALD Tax Collector